TL;DR

 Thunai is an AI-native disruptor in the customer experience market.
 This enterprise AI software positions itself as a next-generation 'Agentic AI Platform' instead of a traditional contact center solution.

-It does this by building its entire architecture around an AI center designed for radical automation.
+This enterprise cloud call center solution does this by building its entire architecture around an AI center designed for radical automation.
 With relation to it being a no code, easy-to-use platform that allows you deploy fully functional voice, chat, and email agents in minutes.

 Other than this, you integrate Thunai with any existing contact center software you are using.
 Thunai also allows you to create your own AI voice agents that sound natural and can respond to queries based on the information you give them in over 150 languages.